ShinigamiBoss/vscode-amx-netlinx/README.md

 ## Use CTRL+SHIFT+B to compile your Netlinx code

 ## New in this release (0.7.0)
-+ Added configuration file support when compiling the Netlinx file
++ Adding configuration file support when compiling the Netlinx file (WIP)

 ## New in this release (0.6.0):
 + Added a document formatter provider.
 Use the context menu to select Format Document.
 You can also enable "Format on Save" in VSCode settings.